E-Gilley/Mint-Classics-Analysis/README.md

 The Mint Classics Company (MC) is a completely made-up company that sells model cars.
 The company faces the challenge of optimizing its inventory across multiple storage facilities.

 As part of its strategic initiative to enhance operational efficiency, MC aims to explore its current inventory data and derive insights that can guide decisions around inventory reorganization or reduction.
+The company also wants to identify areas of opportunity to boost overall profit.

 This project delves into an exploratory data analysis (EDA) of the MC database, examining various facets of inventory management, sales correlations, and warehouse utilization.